-- (a) Not more than 35% of the value of the Fund may be invested in transferable securities or approved money-market instruments issued or guaranteed by or on behalf of any one single state, local authority or public international body - (b) Not more than 10% of the Fund can be invested in other collective investment schemes. - (c) The ACD has determined that the Fund will not invest in securities issued by companies that the ACD considers, after reasonable enquiries, to be involved in the use, development, manufacturing, stockpiling, transfer or trade of controversial weapons (i.e. those banned by international convention), including but not limited to cluster munitions and/or anti-personnel mines and/or biological weapons and/or blinding laser weapons, and/or chemical weapons and/or non-detectable fragments.
+- (a) Not more than 35% of the value of the Fund may be invested in transferable securities or approved money-market instruments issued or guaranteed by or on behalf of any one single state, local authority or public international body. - (b) Not more than 10% of the Fund can be invested in other collective investment schemes. - (c) The ACD has determined that the Fund will not invest in securities issued by companies that the ACD considers, after reasonable enquiries, to be involved in the use, development, manufacturing, stockpiling, transfer or trade of controversial weapons (i.e. those banned by international convention), including but not limited to cluster munitions and/or anti-personnel mines and/or biological weapons and/or blinding laser weapons, and/or chemical weapons and/or non-detectable fragments.
 The ACD's Annual Report and Accounts for the Fund will provide further information.
-A full specification of the ACD's Banned Weapons Policy is available from the ACD upon request.
+A full specification of the ACD's Banned Weapons Policy is available from the ACD upon request. - This Fund is currently being wound up and is no longer available for investment.